 This is probably the most widely known and debated distinction between agile and Waterfall.

 That process means that changes must be presented to, reviewed and approved by a Change Control Board (CCB).
-This is usually a lengthy and expensive process, and the CCB often rejects changes, since they represent a deviation from the original scope and plan of the project.
+This is usually a lengthy and expensive process.
+And the CCB often rejects changes, since they are a deviation from the original plan of the project.

 The Agile Manifesto declares that it “Welcome changing requirements, even late in development.
 Agile processes harness change for the customer’s competitive advantage”.

 Rather than operate from the assumption of fixed scope, Agile projects instead assume that scope can be flexible.
 And that the best scope items are often discovered after the work begins.
 Rather than try to resist or restrict these changes, they are welcomed as moving closer towards realising value.

 Winner: If your priority is certainty (see more on that below), then Waterfall is better here.
 But if your priority is value, as it should be for any business, then agile is much more suitable.
 Projects and products live and die by how much value they created for customers and companies, not by how closely they followed a project plan or list of requirements.

 Waterfall projects tend to place testing or quality assurance as a major activity to be performed towards the end, once all development work has been completed.
 Some of the work may have defects, which means further development work is required to fix those defects.

 Although not specifically mentioned in the Agile Manifesto, people practising agile software development usually view quality in a very different.
 They adopt the Lean principle of building quality in, rather than just checking for it at the end.
 That is, testing is something that is done very early and very often, in many tiny batches.

 If the developers are practising Test Driven Development, and have many automated unit tests, then testing is something that could be happening every few seconds.
 Sometimes thousands of tests will be run every day, or even more frequently!